One Big Reason Why Marriages Fail

 The happy person

-• The happy person might feel helpless and frustrated because he/she can’t help the unhappy person.
+• The happy person might feel helpless and frustrated because he/she can’t help the unhappy person and has no control over it.

 • The happy person might feel guilty for being so happy when the one he/she loves isn’t.